Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-02-04-the-first-week-of-school-like-being-branded-by-1950s-pygmies.md

 ---
 layout: post
-title: 'The First Week Of School: Like Being Branded By 1950's Pygmies'
+title: "The First Week Of School: Like Being Branded By 1950's Pygmies"
 date: 04-Feb-2014
 categories: tbd
 ---